AkshayS21/Collaborate-and-Compete-Tennis-Project/README.md

 ## The Algorithm

 Please use the Tennis.ipynb file to explore the code and Tennis_Evaluate.ipynb file to see how the different levels of solved environment weights perform.
+Run ``` python train.py ``` to train new weights.

 I have made this project as much modular as possible with the following modules: